I coached a group of 8th grade girls this Winter. This is the first year coaching girls and I had fun.

 Through my years of leadership and coaching, I've seen the same circumstances around building intrinsic motivation within employees, at whatever level they are found.

 When employees start out their careers, they generally have an interest to make an impact.
 Some leaders complain that younger people are not all that motivated and are more interested in getting a promotion and being a part of higher-level discussions.
 That is a complaint centered around intrinsic motivation.
-Leaders don't feel like they should have to work to motivate employees, even if they felt had the time.
+Leaders don't feel like they should have to work to motivate employees, even if they felt they had the time.
+It wasn't given to them and they turned out fine.

 Well, I'm sorry to say that it is the leader's job, but not in the basic way you might think.

-Employees at all levels are searching, just like the kids I coach who have fears about whether or not they can do something or persevere through a situation.
+Employees at all levels are searching, just like the kids I coach or those we all raise, who have fears about whether or not they can do something or persevere through a situation.
 They know less about what it really takes to be successful in their role than you give them credit for.
 Left to their own devices, some will get it.
-Most will not and will struggle.
+Many will not and will struggle.
 Is it their fault, or yours?
 Is it the kids fault they don't gain the motivation to take on the game of basketball with love and passion?
+Is it the young employee's fault they don't grasp how to work effectively in your eyes?

 The burden is not all on you